Wild Pottery – Level 2

 wild pottery

-Accommodationcamping is available at the farm venue, full details about this will be sent to you when you book on the course.
+Accommodationcamping is available at the farm venue, details will be sent to you when you book.
 The farm also has glamping options- cosy bell tents and cabins with wood-burners.
 The cost of staying at the farm isn’t included in the cost of the course.
-Read more about onsite and offsite accommodation options.
+Read about accommodation options.

 You can read FAQs here.